Configure customer-managed key encryption at rest in Azure VMware Solution

 Accidental deletion of a key

-If you accidentally delete your key in the Azure Key Vault, private cloud won't be able to perform some cluster modification operations.
-To avoid this scenario, we recommend that you keep soft deletes enabled on key vault.
-This option ensures that, if a key is deleted, it can be recovered within a 90-day period as part of the default soft-delete retention.
-If you are within the 90-day period, you can restore the key in order to resolve the issue.
+If you accidentally delete your key in the key vault, the private cloud can't perform some cluster modification operations.
+To avoid this scenario, we recommend that you keep soft deletes enabled in the key vault.
+This option ensures that if a key is deleted, it can be recovered within a 90-day period as part of the default soft-delete retention.
+If you're within the 90-day period, you can restore the key to resolve the issue.

 Restore key vault permission

-If you aren't using the auto-rotate function and the Customer Managed Key has expired in key vault, you can change the expiration date on key.
+If you aren't using the autorotate function and the CMK expired in Key Vault, you can change the expiration date on the key.

 Restore key vault access

-Ensure Managed System Identity (MSI) is used for providing private cloud access to key vault.
+Ensure that the MSI is used for providing private cloud access to the key vault.

 Deletion of MSI

-If you accidentally delete the Managed System Identity (MSI) associated with private cloud, you'll need to disable CMK, then follow the steps to enable CMK from start.
+If you accidentally delete the MSI associated with a private cloud, you need to disable the CMK.
+Then follow the steps to enable the CMK from the start.

 Next steps